Rana033/Note/README.md

 # Note
    Note to add your tasks and its description ,update and remove it .
 =>Technologies:
-   HTML, CSS, Python, Flask, SQLAlchemy
+   HTML, CSS, JS, Python, Flask, SQLAlchemy